lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 This build is adapted from [official islandora documentation](https://islandora.github.io/documentation/installation/manual/introduction/) reading it is encouraged.
 - check download links for new versions of software components.
-- in the shared folder many config files and scripts are included to automate repeated steps.
+- in the shared folder many confFig files and scripts are included to automate repeated steps.
 - enable shared folders in the virtual machine settings use the LSU Ondrive "shared folders"
 - formatted code in this document is intended to be executed in the command line of the virtual machine IE:
 - `whoami`